-RDS instances are divided into Basic Edition, High-availability Edition, Cluster Edition, and Enterprise Edition.
+ApsaraDB RDS offers four editions: Basic Edition, High-availability Edition, Cluster Edition, and Enterprise Edition.
 This topic describes the High-availability Edition.

-- RDS for SQL Server Basic Edition instances can be upgraded to High-availability Edition instances in the console.
-For more information, see Upgrade from Basic Edition to High-availability Edition.
+- If an RDS instance runs SQL Server, you can upgrade the RDS instance from the Basic Edition to the High-availability Edition by using the ApsaraDB RDS console.
+For more information, see Upgrade an ApsaraDB RDS for SQL Server instance from Basic Edition to High-availability Edition.

 Create an RDS instance that runs the High-availability Edition

 - Can I access a secondary RDS instance?